brariden/melpa-gpl-snapshot/melpa/packages/smartwin-readme.txt

 Smartwin is a window for shell buffers, temp buffers and etc.

-This minor mode let shell like buffers share a window, called smart window, the smart window is always at the bottom of emacs window.
+This minor mode let shell like buffers share a window, called smart window, the smart window is always at the bottom of Emacs window.
 Besides that, when point move into or out the smart window, it will be enlarged or shrinked automaticly.
+Warning: this package can not work with popwin.el.

 To use smartwin, place this file to load path and add this to .emacs: